Sup2point0/integrity/scriptures/integrals/why-hard.md

 But now, suppose we do that in reverse.
 We want to *integrate* $\sec{x}$.
 And we have no clue of what we’ve just seen.

-*This* is where it gets hard, because the critical factor of $\sec{x} + \tan{x}$ – it’s been lost.
-It was cancelled out in differentiation, just like $-$ when squaring.
-Without it, the integral is a whole lot more nontrivial, and the challenge lies in spotting that multiplication that allows you to apply [straight-up layer cake].
+*This* is where it gets hard, because that critical factor of $(\sec{x} + \tan{x})$? – it’s been lost.
+It was cancelled out in differentiation, just like the $-$ sign when squaring.
+Without it, the integral is a whole lot more nontrivial, and the challenge lies in spotting that multiplication that allows you to apply [straight-up layer cake](methods/layer-cake.md).

 And so looking at this, one would wonder how you could *ever* spot the multiplication by $\sec{x} + \tan{x}$ when integrating $\sec{x}$.